rkalescky/documentation/development_tools/compiling.rst

 | share     | Shared data files                |
 +-----------+----------------------------------+

-To run the program, change to the ``bin`` directory:
+To run the program, change into the ``bin`` directory:

 .. code:: bash

     $ cd bin

-and type:
+and type

 .. code:: bash

     $ ./units

-As an example, convert 6 feet to meters,
+As an example, convert 6 feet to meters:

 .. code:: bash